Why does the Foundation exist?

 First of all, thank you for thinking of the Casey Saunders Foundation!
 Right now we are looking for help in a few different ways.
 If you are interested in helping out in any of these ways please email us at firstname.lastname@example.org.

 - Donate!
-Donations go directly to create scholarships to send underserved youth in the St. Louis region to cycling camp.
-We also purchase necessary equipment for those youth with donations.
+Donations go directly to create scholarships for underserved youth in the St. Louis bi-sate region to help fulfill their cycling goals.
+We also purchase necessary safety and cycling equipment for those youth with the donations.
 Make a donation today!

 - Connections to community organizations (that serve underserved youth in our region or that provide another service to our St. Louis community) to help us connect to and identify youth for scholarships.
 If you or someone you know can help create a connection with us, please let us know!